Iberia-Ent/software-engineering--roles-definition/job_descriptions/tech_lead.md

 - There is a defined career path in the company s- every software engineer can grow
 - Flexible work hours (with some hot hours in Spain time)
 - Mainly remote – there will be some presential sessions in La Muñoza (Madrid)
-- We are investing in your training, s- of course we would like for you t- stay in Iberia for a long time
+- We are investing in your training, s- of course we would like for you to stay in Iberia for a long time